Diary of a First-Time Gardener: Tackling a Front Yard Makeover

 November 2016: The Big Day

-Going into the process, I had hundreds of plants on my list of favorites.
-By focusing on five priorities for my garden, I whittled my plant list down to a handful of finalists.
+Going into the front yard makeover, I had hundreds of plants on my list of favorites.
+By focusing on five priorities for my front garden, I whittled my plant list down to a handful of finalists.

 For the Bees